Whether you’re an employer or an employee, here are some tips for how to work from home more effectively

 The answer?
 Develop a homeworking routine that sets you up for a day’s work, not a day snuggled up on the couch with your laptop while Netflix plays in the background, or working late into the night when you could be chilling out with loved ones.

-There’s no need to don a suit and shine your shoes for a day’s homeworking – although if that does the trick for you, we definitely won’t argue – but there’s a lot of power in wearing something that makes you feel energized and capable.
-Commit to jumping in the shower first thing and putting on an outfit that makes you feel ready for the day.
+There’s no need to don a suit and shine your shoes for a day of remote work – although if that does the trick for you, we definitely won’t argue – but there’s a lot of power in wearing something that makes you feel energized and capable.
+Pay attention to what you wear to work.
+Jump in the shower first thing and put on something that makes you feel ready for the day.

 To avoid the twin homeworking pitfalls of wearing pyjamas all day and barely moving, Suzie Godfrey, Director of The Sweet Reason Company puts her gym kit on every morning: “Once it is on, I have to do some kind of exercise that day, even if it is only one short workout.”

-Suzie squeezes exercise into her day whenever she can.
+Suzie takes all of her opportunities to exercise.
 “I run home from the school drop-off, for two reasons: for fitness, and also because it is quicker than walking, so I have more time to work.
 Even if it is only a win of seven minutes a day, in a week that is over half an hour.
 When you are running your own business, every minute counts.”

-Zero commute time might seem like a benefit to working from home, but a daily pre-work journey has the advantage of getting you into ‘work-mode’.
+Zero commute time might seem like one of the benefits to working from home, but a daily pre-work journey can be a fun experience (we promise!) and has the advantage of getting you into ‘work-mode’.
 Something that can be a struggle when your home is your office.

 Even if yours is a ‘kitchen table firm’, create a dedicated office space, with a door that you open after your commute and close behind you at the end of the day.
 This physical barrier between you and your to-do list acts as a psychological barrier to your ‘business brain’ and makes it easier to bring your focus to your family and friends or even just the television after a long day.

-If you are sharing your home with others, creating a space where you can be productive is even more valuable.
+If you are sharing your home with others, creating a space where you can remote work is even more valuable.
 The door to your ‘office’ indicates the start of a professional space and it needs to be treated as just that.
-This is important if they – and you – are to believe that despite being a homeworker you are doing a ‘proper’ job.
+This is important if they – and you – are to believe that despite being a remote worker you are doing a ‘proper’ job.

 Tricia Dixon, Director of consultancy firm JB Medical says: “Just because you’re working from home, your work and your workspace are as valid as those of people working in a more traditional office.
 You have to really believe this.”